-While powdery mildew resistance is a priority for all crops, especially in organic farming, additional attention is paid to fungal diseases such as Oidium and Peronospora in wine.
+While powdery mildew resistance is a priority for all crops, especially in organic farming, additional attention is paid to fungal diseases such as Erysiphe necator and Plasmopara viticola in wine.
 In organic fruit and wine growing, more and more areas are being planted with new fungus-resistant (PIWI) varieties.
-In fruit crops, resistant varieties against scab, Marssonia, canker and storage rot (Gloeosporium) are available.
-Resistant fruit varieties are available against fire blight (apple), curl disease (peach), Scharka virus (plum), and generally disease-resistant raspberry varieties.
+In fruit crops, resistant varieties against scab (Venturia), leaf blotch (Marssonina), fire blight (apple), curl disease (peach), Scharka virus (Plum-pox virus), canker and storage rot (Gloeosporium) and generally disease-resistant raspberry varieties are available

-In arable crops, the focus in resistance breeding is on leaf diseases in cereals, late blight in potato, leaf diseases and bubonic blight in corn, and Sclerotina, Phomopsis, basket rot in sunflower.
-Rhizoctonia-resistant sugar beet varieties are available for Rhizoctonia-infested sites.
+In arable crops, the focus in resistance breeding is on leaf diseases and Fusarium head blight in cereals, late blight in potato, leaf diseases and corn smut (Ustilago maydis), and Sclerotina, Phomopsis, grey mould rot of the basket in sunflower (Botrytis cinerea).
+For sugar beets Rhizoctonia-resistant varieties and Cercospora leaf blight susceptible and tolerant cultivars are available.